 - Tomato paste (only if you are totally desperate!)

-While the gochujang makes this dish quintessentially Korean, we use several other ingredients that are common to Korean cuisine:
+While the gochujang makes this dish quintessentially Korean, we use several other ingredients that are common to Korean cuisine like sesame oil, soy sauce, fresh ginger, garlic and salt.

 We also love the addition of lime zest and juice in this!
 It gives it a fresh pop of flavor that is subtle but fabulous!
 Then of course you have all the garnishes that make it Asian inspired like sesame seeds, red chili pepper, and green onions.